lucianodato/noise-repellent/README.md

 1) Turn on Adaptive mode and keep it on (preferably)
 2) Tweak parameters

-What's the difference between Audacity Noise reduction tool?
+What's the difference between Audacity's noise reduction tool?
 -----
 The main difference is that this plugin is coded in order to apply the effect in real time.
 That sounds fancy but really is a limitation.
 When you apply any processing offline (not in real time) you have access to all the data at once and that is a big advantage in order to use much more complex schemes for a cleaner reduction.
 In real time you only have access small blocks of sound at a time.
 So what is gained using real time processing?
 You have instant feedback of what you are doing (that is not the case in Audacity Noise Reduction).

 Ok, so in terms of interaction noise-repellent is much better but what about the internals and better yet results?
 Audacity uses a combination of over-subtraction and time and frequency smoothing in order to get cleaner results.
 Noise-repellent uses a psycho-acoustic model to adaptively apply over-subtraction and time smoothing with a release envelope to avoid artifacts.
 Plus is has a transient protection feature for percussive sounds.
 Alright, so how does it sounds?
 You'll have to try it for yourself but I haven't had the chance to encounter a case where it sounded worse yet.

 Parameters explained
 -----